deionmenor/his-personal-website/content/post/season_of_focus.md

 +++
 title = "My Season of Focus"
-description = "I try out a new way of keeping track of your goals based on CGP Grey's Theme System" date = "2021-08-04"
+description = "I try out a new way of keeping track of my goals based on CGP Grey's Theme System" date = "2021-08-04"
 +++